Suicide Prevention

 advocating for the repeal of legislation around the world that criminalises suicide and suicidal behaviour.

-promoting evidence-based advocacy and communications efforts to inform advocacy for the decriminalisation of suicide and suicidal behaviour.
+promoting evidence-based advocacy and communications efforts to inform advocacy for the decriminalisation and prevention of suicide.

 Our Work